craftcms/feed-me/README.md

 - Batch processing for very long feeds
 - Support authentication for feed access (Basic, OAuth, Token)

 Have a suggestion?
 We'd love to hear about it!
-[Make a suggestion](https://github.com/engram-design/feed-me/issues)
+[Make a suggestion](https://github.com/engram-design/FeedMe/issues)

 ## Bugs, feature requests, support

 Found a bug?
 Have a suggestion?
-[Submit an issue](https://github.com/engram-design/feed-me/issues)
+[Submit an issue](https://github.com/engram-design/FeedMe/issues)

 ## Thanks / Contributions

-A massive thanks to [Bob Olde Hampsink](https://github.com/boboldehampsink) and his amazing work on the [Import](https://github.com/boboldehampsink/import) which this plugin is clearly influenced by, and [Clearbold](https://github.com/clearbold) for [Craft Import](https://github.com/clearbold/craftimport).
+A massive thanks to [Bob Olde Hampsink](https://github.com/boboldehampsink) and his amazing work on the [Import](https://github.com/boboldehampsink/import) plugin, which this plugin is clearly influenced by, and [Clearbold](https://github.com/clearbold) for [Craft Import](https://github.com/clearbold/craftimport).

 [Pixel & Tonic](https://github.com/pixelandtonic) for their amazing support, assistance, and of course for creating Craft.